chromium/chromium/docs/telemetry_extension/README.md

 System extension, the service worker has direct access to normal [web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
-Most of the [common Chrome Extension APIs](https://developer.chrome.com/docs/extensions/reference/) are disabled (besides `chrome.runtime` to communicate with the PWA) and access to the Telemetry API is granted either directly through `os.` or via DPSL.js the recommended way of using the API).
+Most of the [common Chrome Extension APIs](https://developer.chrome.com/docs/extensions/reference/) are disabled (except `chrome.runtime` to communicate with the PWA) and access to the Telemetry API is granted either directly through `os.` or via DPSL.js the recommended way of using the API).
 Please note that each extension ID needs to be allowlisted by Google in the Chrome codebase to have access to APIs.